Machine learning and Topological data analysis identify unique features of human papillae in 3D scans: Results

 Features can be considered at different scales.
 At the global scale, a topological invariant of the entire papilla may be a distinctive feature.
 At the local scale of the neighborhood of a point on the surface, geometric properties -- in particular, curvature of points in the neighborhood -- best characterise the local shape of the surface.
 Local properties can be aggregated over the entire papilla to obtain a global feature.
 We describe below the significance of topological and geometric quantities in this context.

 \myparagraph{Topological features.} In this work, topological properties are computed via {\em persistent homology}.
 In this approach, each vertex (for us, a point on the reconstructed surface) is treated as the center of a growing ball, and the union of these balls is observed for changing topology.
-One way to interpret computational persistent homology is that it monitors connected components of loops of different dimensions as they are born and die with the growth of the balls.
+One way to interpret computational persistent homology is that it monitors topological features of different dimensions as they are born and die with the growth of the balls.
+Connected components in $0$-dimension, loops in 1-dimension, and higher dimensional spheres in higher dimeensions.
 For a comprehensive introduction see the text by Edelsbrunner and Harer~\cite{edelsbrunner2022computational}.
 Figures \ref{fig:topological_information_varies}(d -- i) show the persistent topological components for the three types of segments, where the scale is measured in $\mathrm{\mu m}$.
 Figures \ref{fig:topological_information_varies}(d -- f) show the persistent diagram view, where each component manifests as a point indexed by its birth and death time.
 The difference in distribution of the points across plots suggests that there are variations in topological features for different segments.
 Figures \ref{fig:topological_information_varies}(g -- i) show an alternative view of the same data, called the barcode view -- where each bar shows the life duration of a topological component.
-From these sets of bars we can derive statistical features based on the distribution of bar lengths.
+From these sets of bars we can derive statistical features based on the distribution of bar lengths and more sophisticated methods.
+The feature which we have used in this work are based on persistent entropy, persistent images, persistence landscapes and amplitudes (please refer to the Methods section for detailed definition of each of the features and Table \ref{tab:feature-table-final}).

 The distribution of bars at different lengths for $H_0$ (connected components) are shown in Figure \ref{fig:topological_information_varies}(j,k) as the kernel density estimates.
 Fungiform bar lengths in Plot~\ref{fig:topological_information_varies}(j) have higher density for shorter bars of length between $0$ and $10$ as compared to Filiform and None (around $0.01$), and then again in the mid range between $17$ and $25$, where all densities achieve their maximum.
 There are considerably fewer longer bars for Fungiform as compared to Filiform and None, which dominate the longer bar end of the spectrum.
 In plot (k) with densities $H_1$, we note that the density of short bars (lengths between 0 and 10) are higher for Fungifrom ($0.07$), followed by Filiform ($0.065$) and None ($0.06$).
 Thus there seems to be one predominant region of major difference, while $H_0$ shows greater variation across types.